Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Bayesian Mixed Effects Estimation

-By contrast, we show in Section~\ref{sec:consistency} that the full conditional pseudo posterior distribution for $\phi$ under the augmented pseudo posterior of Equation~\ref{eq:sampcompletemodel} for the one-way ANOVA model is guaranteed to be consistent under the requirement that $m/M \rightarrow f_{c} > 0$ as $M \rightarrow \infty$; in other words, our estimator would \emph{not} be consistent if the group sampling fraction limited to $0$, so that our result is coherent with \citet{slud_2019}.
-Yet, our condition for a non-zero asymptotic sampling fraction is not restrictive and is, in fact, also required for consistency of the population one-way ANOVA model under simple random sampling.
-Our consistency result in the sequel includes a condition that requires the expectation of the within cluster weighted sample residuals to be balanced (at $0$) for all clusters in the population.
-This condition defines a class of sampling designs for which consistency is nearly achieved (e.g., symmetric or linearly asymmetric sampling designs, both for sampling clusters and units under any degree of informativeness) and, by contrast, a class of sampling designs under which consistency would not be expected to be achieved (e.g., highly asymmetric sampling designs).
-In the second corner case of \citet{slud_2019} where consistency is not achieved under our likelihood formulation is one that would not meet our required within cluster residual balance for a sampling fraction less than $1$, so failure to meet our new condition subsumes this corner case.
-It bears mention that the set-up for our consistency result is more general than that of \citet{slud_2019} in that we allow for informative sampling of \emph{both} clusters and units within clusters.
+In contrast, we show in Section~\ref{sec:consistency} that the full conditional pseudo posterior distribution for $\phi$ under the augmented pseudo posterior of Equation~\ref{eq:sampcompletemodel} for the one-way ANOVA model is guaranteed to be consistent under the requirement that $m/M \rightarrow f_{c} > 0$ as $M \rightarrow \infty$; in other words, our estimator would \emph{not} be consistent if the group sampling fraction limits to $0$ (\emph{and} $w_{k}$ limits to $\infty$ for some $k \in (1,\ldots,m)$), so that our result is coherent with \citet{slud_2019}.
+Yet, our condition for a non-zero asymptotic sampling fraction is not restrictive.
+The assumption of an asymptotically $0$ sampling fraction is often done to simplify variance estimation for a survey estimator of interest \citep{10.2307/1403631}.

+More importantly, our consistency result in the sequel includes a condition that requires the expectation of the within cluster weighted sample residuals to be balanced (at $0$) for all clusters in the population.
+This condition defines a class of sampling designs for which consistency is achieved (e.g., balanced sampling designs) or nearly achieved (e.g. weakly unbalanced sampling designs) and, by contrast, a class of sampling designs under which consistency would not be expected to be achieved (e.g., highly unbalanced sampling designs).